 Now, this is one of the more original AWS interview questions.
 It is entirely possible that you interviewers provide an example of a situation and ask you to elaborate on it.

 When it comes to the actual question, however, there are plenty of reasons for this could have happened.
-If the interviewers don’t really give you any additional information together with the example, you are basically free to choose from the wide variety of errors that there are.
+If the interviewers don’t give you any additional information together with the example, you are free to choose from the wide variety of errors that there are.

 To give you examples of a few of the more popular errors that may occur, you could say that their connection has timed out (this is an obvious one), that their browser or even OS has issued the error, that their user key wasn’t properly recognized, etc. The possibilities are truly endless – choose the ones that suit you the most!